stlmc/stlmc/tests/README.md

 `MODEL` is relative to `tests/benchmarks` and omits the `.model` suffix.
-`FORMULA` is the goal-specific configuration suffix, such as `f1`, `f2`, or `f3`. `BATCH` is passed to STLMC as `-scenario-batch-size` and affects the scenario enumeration performed by the two-step algorithm; it is not specific to dReal.
+`FORMULA` is the goal-specific configuration suffix, such as `f1`, `f2`, or `f3`. `BATCH` is passed to STLMC as `-solver-batch-size` and controls how many candidate refinements are combined in one solver OR query.
+It is not specific to dReal.

 ## Benchmark options

 Make variables can be combined on the command line:

-- `FAST=1`: selects all cases marked with `@benchmark.fast`, a 120-second
+- `FAST=1`: selects all cases marked with `@benchmark.fast`, a 300-second
   timeout, and four concurrent jobs unless those values are explicitly overridden.
 The current fast set contains 30 cases.
 Cases that timed out or had unstable runtimes during parallel execution are not marked as fast, but